 1: Implement best management practices to restore Paxton Creek’s natural ecological functions

-- Joint Pollution Reduction Plan – In 2019 municipalities upstream from Wildwood Lake drafted a joint plan to address how to restore Paxton Creek.
+- Joint Pollution Reduction Plan – Municipalities upstream from Wildwood Lake drafted a joint plan to address how to restore Paxton Creek.
 Capital Region Water, Lower Paxton Township, Susquehanna Township prepared the plan with the short and long-term goals of reducing sediment by 10% and 35% respectively.
 Click here to view the Joint Pollutant Reduction Plan

-- In 2019, the PA Department of Environmental Protection (DEP) funded a streambank stabilization project in Wildwood.
+- The PA Department of Environmental Protection (DEP) funded a Streambank Stabilization Project in Wildwood.
 Easily observed from the Nature Center bird viewing windows, a 200-foot section of Paxton Creek’s deeply eroded streambank was restored.
 Click here to view more about Streambank Stabilization

 2. Determine how to best restore Wildwood

 - Feasibility Study of Wildwood Restoration – Completed in 2015 with funding from Friends of Wildwood.
 Cost of restoring Wildwood Lake estimated to be 12 million dollars.
 Click here to view the Wildwood Lake Restoration Feasibility Study.

 - Wildwood Dredging & Restoration Design – Completed.
 Funded from grants from the Dauphin County Commissioners and DEP Growing Greener II, this project designed how best to incorporate restoration and dredging efforts.